They Shook Hands : Year One

 "Mister Malfoy, give this one a wave."

 Draco did so, and a jug of water on the counter exploded.
 Water spilled everywhere.
 Mr. Ollivander shook his head.
 "No, apparently not."
 He handed over another.
 "Ebony and unicorn hair, eight and a half inches, springy.
-Go on, go on, try it."
+No?
+Try this one."

 Draco took the wand and raised it above his head.
 He swished it down and a stream of green and silver sparks filled the air around him.

 "Oh!
 How pretty!" said Mrs. Malfoy.
-"Slytherin colours, you see that Mister Ollivander?"
+"Slytherin colours.
+Do you see that, Mister Ollivander?"

-They went through another half dozen boxes before Mr. Ollivander pulled a box out from near the back.
+They went through another half dozen boxes before the wandmaker pulled a box out from near the back.